In this 8th and final session, I make sure M&M leave with a sound

 Then, when will they go networking?
 They have just 3-4 months

-to promote, and in that time, they need to saturate the market
+, and in that time, they need to saturate the market

 with their presence and promotional material.
 And when will they